 - All posters, signs, and wall hangings need to be stamped or they will be removed (with the exception of the permanent, assigned art displays around campus).
-Posters can be approved to hang for up to two weeks maximum.
+Posters can be approved to hang, for up to two weeks maximum.
 An exception is made only for posters showing one month's worth of events, such as chapel posters.
-Please contact the Administrative Assistant in the CAS Student Life Office to appeal for any exceptions. - The kind of event being advertised for will determine who approves the poster: - Advertisements of events related to academics: Office of Academic Affairs - Ministry-related events/activities not taking place at a church: Office of Christian Formation and Church Relations - Church promotions or events taking place at a church: Offices of Christian Formation and Church Relations or Seminary Student Life (Seminary Student Life has their own advertising locations not described below) - Employment recruiters, internships, or camps: Office of Career Development and Calling - BSG-supported clubs and organizations: Bethel Student Government - Events that invite the entire Bethel community or events that may be advertised in CAS campus housing (and do not fall under any of the prior criteria): CAS Student Life The Poster Approval Form (pdf) Print, complete, and submit to the Office of Student Life for approval.
+Please contact the Administrative Assistant in the CAS Student Life Office to appeal for any exceptions. - The kind of event being advertised for will determine who approves the poster. - · Advertisements of events related to academics: Office of Academic Affairs - Ministry-related events/activities not taking place at a church: Office of Christian Formation and Church Relations - Church promotions or events taking place at a church: Offices of Christian Formation and Church Relations or Seminary Student Life (Seminary Student Life has their own advertising locations not described below) - · Employment recruiters, internships, or camps: Office of Career Development and Calling - · BSG-supported clubs and organizations: Bethel Student Government - Events that invite the entire Bethel community or events that may be advertised in CAS campus housing (and do not fall under any of the prior criteria) - For all poster requests, submit a completely filled out Poster Approval Form (pdf) to CAS Student Life for approval